bdamokos/indafoto_archive/readme.md

 - Downloaded images are organized in folders to prevent having too many files in a single directory
 - A log file "indafoto_crawler.log" will be created to track the script's progress
 - Internet Archive submission is disabled by default to avoid potential errors
+- Failed pages are tracked and can be retried later

 ## Troubleshooting